 The change in the state minimum wage also increases the new state minimum salary thresholds for Overtime Exempt Employees.

-In addition, the new minimum wage changes the 2022 thresholds for computer professionals who are paid by the hour.
-All hourly computer professional employees must earn a rate of at least 3.5 times the state minimum wage ($50.72/hour).
+All hourly computer professional employees must earn at least 3.5 times the state minimum wage ($55.09/hour).

 How Can We Help